MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/properties.md

 1. To associate an existing property with the template, search for and select it.

    If the property doesn't exist yet, select **New Property Definition** to create it.
-Go to [Property Definitions](#define-properties) to add the property to the template.
+Go to [Property Definitions](#define-properties).
+Then, add the property to the template.

 1. To add another property to the template, select the caret to the right of **Save and Close**, and then select **Save & Create New**.